ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.5 RID Validator
 #### 4.1.6 TSP ID Validator
+MOSIP system can perform TSP ID validation against a defined TSP ID policy

+Upon receiving a request to perform data validation on TSP ID with input parameters (TSP ID), the system validate TSP ID as per the TSP ID generation logic
+1. Validates if the request has the following input parameters.
+* TSP ID
+2. Validates TSP ID as per the TSP ID generation Policy
+1. In case of Exceptions system triggers relevant error messages

+Respond with the required result (Valid/Invalid)

+Raise an alert in case of listed exceptions as defined below:

 ### 4.2 ID Generator
 #### 4.2.1 RID Generator
 #### 4.2.2 Machine ID Generator